zkrising/Tachi/docs/docs/codebase/structure/style.md

 Don't worry about this too much, At the end of the day, as long as the code is understandable and the linter is happy, it's good.

+[^1]: JS's ES6 array methods are the devil if used improperly.
+For some reason, lots of people in react and react-adjacent scenes seem to love (ab)using these array methods for everything.
+Complex `reduce` operations should always be turned into a `for loop`, and that's to say nothing of my opinions on `forEach`.